 - Pin Support

 - Spring Support (Also requires a spring stiffness value)

 For the support location, this field asks for the distance from the left of the beam to apply the support.
 You can use the horizontal X-axis as your guide.
-In this example, apply a ‘Fixed Support’ at the left most side of the beam (i.e. at 0 metres).
+In this example, apply a ‘Fixed Support’ at the leftmost side of the beam (i.e. at 0 meters).
 Click ‘Add’ when finished.

-Repeat this for a ‘Pin Support’ in the middle of the beam (i.e. at 2.5 metres from the left).
+Repeat this for a ‘Pin Support’ in the middle of the beam (i.e. at 2.5 meters from the left).

 The supports will be added to the screen, as shown below.